 The Prophet Muhammad also made a separate department, “BAIT-UL-MAL” (government treasury), for the assistance of the poor.
 During pandemics, the Holy Prophet used to help the masses by providing financial assistance and free medical treatment.

-His companion and second caliph of Islam, Umar, also continued this work and helped people in every lousy situation by funding from “BAIT-UL-MAL.”
+His companion and second caliph of Islam, Umar, also continued this work and helped people in every lousy situation with funding from “BAIT-UL-MAL.”

 He inherited them from the Holy Prophet Muhammad and applied them during his reign.
 He acted upon the sayings of Muhammad and provided free treatment.